 One of my favorite uses for Aloe Vera is as after-sun care.
 It keeps my skin soft and hydrated.

 This easy DIY Aloe Vera moisturizer with coconut oil and other healing oils is a powerful, natural boost for your skin.

 1/2 cup / 125 ml organic virgin coconut oil

 1 tbsp castor oil

 20 drops sweet almond oil

-I love to use fresh Aloe Vera from my own plants.
+I love using fresh Aloe Vera from my own plants.
 You can however also buy Aloe Vera gel in a health food store or order it online.

 To extract the gel from fresh Aloe Vera you need to cut the leaf off and cut it into half.